 Much of the independent consumer goods testing I do is with the help of my followers and friends on Facebook.
-In fact the followers who help me with this work usually end up becoming my friends!
+In fact, the followers who help me with this work usually end up becoming my friends!
 We are partners in this advocacy actually, with the same goal: protecting kiddos from sources of possible environmental toxicity exposure.

 One of my followers (who has since become a good friend) brought the issue of the possibility of high levels of lead in Hevea baby bottles to my attention towards the end of 2017.

-Another follower then ordered one of the bottles and had it sent to me direct from Amazon in early 2018.
+Another follower then ordered one of the bottles and had it sent to me directly from Amazon in early 2018.
 I followed up with additional testing in early 2018 and confirmed that, in fact, these bottles did have high levels of lead in the paint.

 We contacted the company and they sent us a sample from their new stock (“fixed”/lead-free product) to test (direct from Europe).

-The fact that they had fixed the product and had new lead-free stock at the ready to send me was a clear indicator that the were aware of the problem and had remedied it by making changes with their suppliers – including changing the country of manufacture and changing the paint used for the markings on the product.
+The fact that they had fixed the product and had new lead-free stock at the ready to send me was a clear indicator that they were aware of the problem and had remedied it by making changes with their suppliers – including changing the country of manufacture and changing the paint used for the markings on the product.

-However we learned through this process that the company did not issue a recall for their old product even though they were fully aware the paint contained very high levels of lead (as high as 27,000 parts per million on the logo.)
+However, we learned through this process that the company did not issue a recall for their old product even though they were fully aware the paint contained very high levels of lead (as high as 27,000 parts per million on the logo).

 Please share this with all of the new moms you know, as they may still have the old leaded Hevea baby bottles in their possession.
 Thank you.